Our Team

 Kirsty Welsh

 Kirsty works and lives in Edinburgh with her husband David and their daughter and is one of Kipawa’s founding trustees.
-By day she is a project manager for a large brewer but is also Kipawa’s Secretary responsible for fundraising and general admin.
+By day she is a project manager for a large brewer and is currently Kipawa’s Chairperson.

-She most recently visited Kenya in October 2018 where she reflected on the positive impact Kipawa has been making since her first visit in 2011.
+She most recently visited Kenya in October 2018 where she reflected on the positive impact Kipawa had made since her first visit in 2011.

 Will Hammond